AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Note "As the Swiss Army Knife custom card needs its own folders and template files, the installation can't be fully automated..."

 ##:sak-sak-logo: Hybrid install using HACS Custom
-The plugin might be not directly available as a HACS Default plugin.

-In the mean time, you can add this card as a custom repository:
+You can install this card using the add custom repository option in HACS as long as the plugin is not yet available.

 Add https://github.com/AmoebeLabs/swiss-army-knife-card as a plugin, and you should be able to install the card using HACS!